bennomeier/epcalc/README.md

 # EPCALC Fork

+*Update 2020/03/25: Update for new JHU data format.
+Real-time JHU Data for Deaths and Confirmed are now shown in the plot for a hard-coded country.

 *Update 2020/03/24: Asynchronous import of the github data using d3-fetch is now implemented, and work has begun on the svelte code that draws the data.*

+---

 This is a fork of @gabgoh's epcalc epidemic calculator.